North Pole

 There are three climatic zones.

-How direct the sun is hitting a place greatly influences the climate.
+How direct the sun hits a place greatly influences the climate.
 As latitudes increase, the average temperature cools.
 Conversely, as latitudes decrease, average temperatures increase.

-This can be understood through our planet's three climatic zones: the tropic zone, temperate zone, and polar zone.
-Each is characterized by similar weather patterns and average temperatures.
+This can be understood through our planet's three climatic zones: the tropic, temperate, and polar.
+Similar weather patterns and average temperatures characterize each.

 Article continues below advertisement